-Psychological wellbeing & happiness
+Psychological wellbeing and happiness

 While we do not necessarily consider psychological wellbeing to be a dimension of poverty, it is a vitally important aspect of people’s lives.
 More internationally-comparable data are needed to clarify which indicators can be used to inform policy.

 Psychological and subjective states of wellbeing have intrinsic and instrumental value.
 They are a key component of the other dimensions we propose, as well as an end result of their attainment.

-Our survey includes measures of four approaches to measuring psychological wellbeing (happiness, satisfaction overall and by domain and indicators of basic needs and of meaning in life).
+Our survey includes measures of four approaches to measuring psychological wellbeing (happiness, satisfaction overall and by domain, and indicators of basic needs and of meaning in life).

 The missing dimensions modules have been implemented and integrated into multi-topic household surveys.
 Read more about how they have been used in projects around the world.